 A breach of confidentiality can happen when multiple fields or variables are combined to uniquely identify an individual or enterprise.
-While "occupation", "postcode" and "number of dependents" might not on their own be considered identifying information, what if there is only one person in the dataset that matches a specific combination of all three?
+For example, while "occupation", "postcode" and "number of dependants" might not on their own be considered identifying information, what if there is only one person in the dataset that matches a specific combination of all three?

 Typical confidentiality breaches involve combining information in the released data with some known or easily discoverable information.

 For example: